ronaldomarquesdev/utils.crypto.criptocorepack/README.md

 CryptoCorePack's **first goal** is to release a MVP (minimum viable product), a version which has no all features projected, but has the main ones.

-CryptoCorePack's **second goal** is to release the first full stable version which has its full description, such as features, options, and to-do-list, found in the [rewriting link project's documentation](#).
+CryptoCorePack's **second goal** is to release the first full stable version which has its full description, such as features, options, and to-do-list, found in the [project's main documentation](https://github.com/ronaldomarquesdev/utils.crypto.ccp/tree/main/documentation).

 &nbsp;
 &nbsp;